 INJURED IN BOAT ACCIDENT INSURANCE ATTORNEY

-Labor Day weekend marks the end of the recreational boating season for many Minnesotans, but it is imperative they don’t let their guard down as the season draws to a close.
+Labor Day weekend marks the end of the recreational boating season for many Minnesotans.
+However, boaters should not let their guard down as the season draws to a close.
 According to the MN DNR, this year already has been the deadliest in more than a decade on the state’s waterways, highlighting the need for people to be safe as they hit the water for the long weekend.

 Our boat accident lawyers represent people injured in Minnesota accidents.
-Most of the accident cases we get called for involve inexperience, inattention, or drinking.
+Most of the accident cases we handle involve inexperience, inattention, or drinking.
+Boat insurance is not required in Minnesota, but it is often added to a homeowners policy.
 Fortunately, most boat owners have liability or homeowners insurance that will cover a boating accident.

 “We know it’ll be a busy weekend on the water, and more than likely a busy fall as well,” said Lt.
 Adam Block, state boating law administrator for the DNR Enforcement Division.
 “Having a safety-focused mindset is the best way people can ensure a fun and successful trip on the water.”

 So far this year, 17 people have lost their lives in boating accidents in Minnesota, which is the highest number since 2005.
-Most of fatal boating incidents in any given year occur during the cold-water periods of the spring and fall, which means people who venture out in September and beyond need to be extra vigilant about their safety.
+Most of fatal boating incidents in any given year occur during the cold-water periods of the spring and fall.
+People who venture out in September and beyond need to be extra vigilant about their safety.

 “As the water temperature begins to drop, it’s vital that anyone on or near the water is prepared for an unexpected fall into the water,” said Col. Rodmen Smith, DNR Enforcement Division director.
 “We say it all the time, but it bears repeating: There’s no better way to stay safe on the water than wearing a life jacket.”